Loosetooth/syncwings/README.md

 ## Notes
 - This project is intended for Linux environments.
 - All user data is stored in a single JSON file for simplicity.

----

-Feel free to modify or extend for your own use case!